phalcon/documentation/docs/db-phql.md

 $result = $manager->executeQuery($phql);
 ```

-The delimiters are dynamically translated to valid delimiters depending on the database system where the application connecting to.
+The delimiters are dynamically translated to valid delimiters depending on the database system to which the application connecting.

 ## Custom Dialect
 Due to differences in SQL dialects based on the RDBMS of your choice, not all methods are supported.
 However, you can extend the dialect, so that you can use additional functions that your RDBMS supports.

 For the example below, we are using the `MATCH_AGAINST` method for MySQL.